afitz0/snippets/ruby/zombies/README.md

 * have diminished health from sustained injuries; or
 * have no weapons.

 Conversely, a human is less likely to succumb to zombification if the opposite of any the above criteria is true.
+However, a human will always have some chance of becoming a zombie; they can never be 100% immune.

 ### World Properties